“Making decisions at the right level is vital to success” – Leadercast

-Dr. Sheena Iyengar, an internationally recognized expert in the science of “Choices” was a featured speaker during the 2012 “Leadercast Conference” sponsored by Chick-Fil-A. Dr. Iyengar provided a very practical and compelling presentation to help today’s leaders recognize the vital importance of properly making decisions and choices.
+Dr. Sheena Iyengar, an internationally recognized expert in the science of “Choices” was a featured speaker during the 2012 “Leadercast Conference.”
+Dr. Iyengar provided a very practical and compelling presentation to help today’s leaders recognize the vital importance of properly making decisions and choices.

-This statistic sounds amazing, but it matches this author’s personal observations from having worked very closely with CEOs of three corporations ranging in size from $4 billion to $29 billion in revenue.
+This statistic sounds amazing, but it matches my personal observations from having worked very closely with CEOs of corporations ranging in size from $4 billion to $29 billion in revenue.
 The statistic is very believable, and understanding its implications on decision making and communication within a corporation is imperative for an organization’s success.

 When we couple this less-than-ideal communication with the fact that the CEO normally can only spend very few minutes on each decision, the inevitable conclusion is that we cannot count upon the CEO to be the person who makes the best choices or decisions.